yirulin-chloe/Brain-Tumor-Detection/README.md

 ### Expected Output

-**1. Console Output & Text Report:** You will see a prediction table printed to your terminal.
+**1. Console Output & Text Report**

+You will see a prediction table printed to your terminal.

 Below is an expample output: